fResult/Just-Systems-Design/exercises/09_design-uber/README.md

 #### Ride

-The *Ride* entity will have a unique id, info about its passenger and its driver, a status, and other details about the ride.
+The *Ride* entity will have a unique id, information about its passenger and driver, a status, and other ride details.

 - `id`: *string*
 - `passengerInfo`: *PassengerInfo*